Birkbeck2/vdwp2223/objects.md

 https://github.com/Birkbeck2/vdwp2223/blob/6b85fd3cbe4876058dae9ec57417273de5fe5ec0/objects.js#L14-L23

 We have seen properties and methods before.
-All strings have a `.length` property built in.
+All strings have a `length` property built in.
 All arrays have a `push()` method.

 Think also of `console.log()`.
-The `console` is a built-in object that JavaScript makes available to JavaScript code when it is run, and `log` is a method that evaluates the parameter passed and prints the result in the graphical representation of the `console` object.
+The `console` is a built-in object that JavaScript makes available to JavaScript code when it is run, and `log()` is a method that evaluates the parameter passed and prints the result in the graphical representation of the `console` object.

 ## Why use objects?

-When you use objects in programs, you are creating a conceptual link between the program and the real world.
+When you use objects in programs, you are creating a conceptual link between the program and the wider world.
 You are using using a thing, person, or idea to inspire the structure of your program, keeping data and functions related to that thing all together.

-For example, if you are baking two pieces of bread, you may want to keep track of whether each one has been baked already, while still having access to the `bake` function for each one.
+For example, if you are baking two pieces of bread, you may want to keep track of whether each one has been baked independently, while still having access to the `bake` function for each one.

 https://github.com/Birkbeck2/vdwp2223/blob/6b85fd3cbe4876058dae9ec57417273de5fe5ec0/objects.js#L26-L42

 This approach is called *object-oriented programming*.
-Programmers with this paradigm find it useful to have a correspondence between the structures in the program and things or people or concepts in the real world.
+Programmers with this paradigm find it useful to have a correspondence between the structures in the program and things or people or concepts in the wider world.

 There are alternative paradigms, such as *procedural programming*.
 To write a program procedurally, you would instead organize your code as series of functions, with inputs and outputs for data.
-The data might not come into contact with the functions except as inputs or outpus.
+The data might not come into contact with the functions except as inputs or outputs.

 In web design, you may find a need for both kinds of programming.
 It is worth knowing the difference to decide what is the best approach for each use case.